 - Medical attention for related injuries;

 - Services from a domestic violence shelter or rape crisis center;

 - Psychological counseling; or

-An employer shall not deny an employee the right to use accrued sick days, discharge, threaten to discharge, demote, suspend, or in any manner discriminate against an employee for using accrued sick days, attempting to exercise the right to use accrued sick days, filing a complaint with the department or alleging a violation of this article, cooperating in an investigation or prosecution of an alleged violation of this article, or opposing any policy or practice or act that is prohibited by this article.13
+An employer shall not deny an employee the right to use accrued sick days, discharge, threaten to discharge, demote, suspend, or in any manner discriminate against an employee for using accrued sick days, attempting to exercise the right to use accrued sick days, filing a complaint with the department or alleging a violation of this article, cooperating in an investigation or prosecution of an alleged violation of this article, or opposing any policy or practice or act that is prohibited by this article.15

-5. Can I sue my employer for violating California’s sick leave laws?
+5. Can I sue my employer?

-- Threatening to fire the employee,
+- Threatening to fire you,

 - Threatening to report immigration violations,

-- Reducing pay, or
+- Reducing pay, and/or

-- Terminating an employee.
+- Terminating you.

-If there are violations of California sick leave laws, an employee can seek money damages and equitable relief, including reinstatement.
+You can seek money damages and equitable relief, including reinstatement.
 Damages in a labor law case may include:

 - Back pay;

 - Three times the liquidated damages for wrongfully withheld sick days (up to a maximum of $4,000);